 Between 2020 and 2022 this project ran with the aim to involve local people and the building owners in recording and precisely dating the construction of little known clusters of surviving timber-framed buildings in Gloucester, Tewkesbury and Newent.
 Tree-ring dating (Dendrochronology) was undertaken on a total of 51 phases of building concentrating on publicly prominent medieval buildings at each of the three locations.
 The main aims of the project were to:

 - increase public understanding and appreciation of this rich heritage

 - to map the chronology of early development

-The project is to focus on three of the largest clusters of buildings with exposed timber-framing in Gloucestershire.
-At least 36 medieval buildings in Gloucester, Tewkesbury and Newent are to be carefully selected, recorded and accurately tree-ring dated.
-This will provide a summary of how timber-framing developed in Gloucestershire and how key visual features may generally be used in dating such buildings.
-Particular preference will be given to buildings that are both prominent and publicly accessible and so their dating will provide a permanent resource legacy to help in recognizing and understanding timber-framed buildings.
-Where exciting examples of timber-framing are hidden behind later façades 360 video records will be taken to enable such examples to be more widely known and generally accessible.
+Particular preference was given to buildings that were both prominent and publicly accessible and so their dating would provide a permanent resource legacy to help in recognising and understanding timber-framed buildings.
+Where exciting examples of timber-framing were hidden behind later façades 3D images were taken to enable such examples to be more widely known and generally accessible.

 Many buildings in the project are publicly accessible and some have previously attracted Heritage Lottery Funding (HLF).
-Some of the outstanding examples of buildings we hope to study are shown below:
+Some of the outstanding examples of the buildings that were included are shown below: